 - National Park Service

 - Urban Planner

 The Earth & Planetary Sciences major (EPS) concentrates on the geological aspects of Earth and other planets.
 Offerings range from general courses surveying the concepts, methods, and results of Earth and planetary sciences, suitable for any non-major, through a program of fundamental, modern, quantitative studies that will prepare students for the full range of opportunities in the geosciences in the 21st century.
-Within the EPS major, there are three tracks—geophysics, geochemistry and geology—for students who want to focus on a particular specialty.
+Within the EPS department, there are four majors — geophysics, geochemistry, geology, and environmental earth sciences — for students who want to focus on a particular specialty.

 Perform Original Research